jacklynlee31/PHP-Objects/README.md

 <h3>What is polymorphism?</h3>
 * Programming that is object-oriented.
+    - Abstract: defines the interface that other subclasses must have
+    - Encapsulation: storing data within another object
+    - Inheritance: inherit properties from the parent class
 * Classes have different functionality but use the same interface.
   * Brings together different classes under one interface.